Arup3201/techlearn/architecture/README.md

 6502 is a famous processor that was used in console games like atari and such.
 It has word length of 8-bit.
 It means it access memory by reading or writing 8 bits to register or memory.
 It has 16 bit memory bus, which enables it to access 64KB memory.

+The processor contains 5 8-bit registers - A, X, Y, S and P. A register works as the accumulator for arithmetic operations.
+X and Y can be used as index registers in calculating memory addresses.
+Another register is there which is 16-bit.
+It is the PC register.
+It is the program counter that points to the next instruction to be executed by the processor.
+Because of 16-bit size it can access all the memory addresses in 6502 microprocessor.
+Every instruction has 1-byte opcode, another 2 bytes optional operands depending on the type of instruction.

 To learn more about the instruction set, go visit this [site](http://www.6502.org/users/obelisk/6502/instructions.html).

 If you want to emulate the 6502 microprocessor instructions, use this [easy 6502 by skilldrick](https://skilldrick.github.io/easy6502/).